 In Virginia, car insurance is not mandatory – you can either carry coverage or choose to pay an uninsured motor vehicle fee.
 However, this doesn’t mean that driving without insurance in the Old Dominion doesn’t have consequences.

 If you want to make sure you’re financially protected in the event of an accident, we can help you find the best car insurance in Virginia.

 Our review team has researched the best car insurance companies in the country, looking at factors like cost, coverage, customer satisfaction, and more.
 Here, we apply those same criteria to Virginia providers.
-Read on to learn about leading Virginia insurance options, or start comparing free quotes immediately by using the tool below or calling (844) 246-8209.
+Start comparing free quotes immediately by using the tool below.

 In this article:

 - Top Car Insurance Companies In Virginia